logo

 34. Cat recognized a university mascot on TV

-A long time ago I gave my cat this stuffed toy that looked like my local university's mascot.
-She rarely ever played with it and it was collecting dust in the back of my closet.
-One evening I'm watching a college basketball game with my parents and the next thing I know she brings out the toy, drops it right in front of the TV, and starts meowing nonstop.
-Impressive that she was able to associate the two.
+A long time ago, I gave my cat a stuffed toy resembling my local university's mascot.
+She rarely played with it, and it collected dust in my closet.
+One evening, while watching a college basketball game with my parents, she brought out the toy, dropped it in front of the TV, and started meowing nonstop.
+This behavior illustrates the cognitive abilities of pets, as noted by Dr. Dan Siegel, a child psychiatrist, who states, "Animals can form associations and demonstrate understanding of their environment in ways that are often surprising."
+Such instances highlight the intelligence of pets and their capacity for learning and association.

 35. Husky was trained to ring a bell to go outside, and used it to help their untrained dog to go outside and come back in